TeamDeltaHacks/EyesAIght/README.md

 # EyesAIght

-Revolutionizes the opthamology field using Machine Learning
+Revolutionizing the opthamology field using Machine Learning

 ## Dependencies
 Due to GitHub's storage limit, we could not include one of the large trained model files in this repository.
 It can be downloaded [here](https://drive.google.com/file/d/1VhnAmoCXOwVYKVYtN_HhohBovc5Zk-v3/view?usp=sharing) and placed in the root directory of the repository.